traffordDataLab/open_data/gp_practices/README.md

 <br>

-Copyright © 2016, Re-used with the permission of NHS Digital.
+Copyright © 2016, Re-used with the permission of the Care Quality Commission.
 All rights reserved.
 Contains National Statistics data © Crown copyright and database right [2017].
 Contains Ordnance Survey data © Crown copyright and database right [2017].